corda/corda/CONTRIBUTING.md

 # Contributing to Corda

-## Contributions are Welcome

 We welcome contributions to Corda!
-Here's how to go about it.
+Here's what you need to know to start contributing.

 ## Contents